Professor Emeritus of Japanese

 Traditional and modern Japanese literature and arts

-With a PhD in medieval Chinese poetry, David Pollack writes and teaches across the spectrum of premodern and modern Japanese and Chinese literature and arts.
+With a PhD in medieval Chinese poetry, David Pollack wrote and taught across the spectrum of premodern and modern Japanese and Chinese literature and arts.

 - Poems of the Medieval Japanese Zen Monks, 1200-1500 (in progress)